Bird conservation: Reintroduction and translocations

-The introduction of captives of unknown pedigree can pose a threat to native populations.
-Domestic fowl have threatened endemic species such as Gallus g. bankiva while pheasants such as the ring-necked pheasant and captive cheer pheasants of uncertain origin have escaped into the wild or have been intentionally introduced.
-Green peafowl of similar mixed origins confiscated from local bird dealers have been released into areas with native wild birds.
+The introduction of captives of unknown pedigree can also pose a threat to native populations.
+Domestic fowl have threatened endemic species such as Gallus g. bankiva while pheasants such as the ring-necked pheasant (Phasianus colchicus) and captive cheer pheasants (Catreus wallichii) of uncertain origin have escaped into the wild or have been intentionally introduced.
+Green peafowl (Pavo muticus) of similar mixed origins confiscated from local bird dealers have been released into areas with native wild birds.

 Translocations involve moving populations of threatened species into areas of suitable habitat currently unused by the species.
 There are several reasons for doing this; the creation of secondary populations that act as an insurance against disaster, or in many cases threats faced by the original population in its current location.
-One famous translocation was of the kakapo of New Zealand.
+One famous translocation was of the kākāpō (Strigops habroptilus) of New Zealand.
 These large flightless parrots were unable to cope with introduced predators in their remaining habitat on Stewart Island, so were moved to smaller offshore islands that had been cleared of predators.
-From there a recovery programme has managed to maintain and eventually increase their numbers.
+From there a recovery program has managed to maintain and eventually increase their numbers.

 Habitat protection

-As the loss and destruction of habitat is the most serious threat facing many bird species, conservation organisations and government agencies tasked with protecting birds work to protect areas of natural habitat.
+As the loss and destruction of habitat is the most serious threat facing many bird species, conservation organizations and government agencies tasked with protecting birds work to protect areas of natural habitat.
 This can be achieved through purchasing land of conservation importance, setting aside land or gazetting it as a national park or other protected area, and passing legislation preventing landowners from undertaking damaging land use practices, or paying them not to undertake those activities.
 The goals of habitat protection for birds and other threatened animals and plants often conflicts with other stakeholders, such as landowners and businesses, who can face economically damaging restrictions on their activities.
-Plans to protect crucial habitat for the spotted owl of North America required the protection of large areas of old growth forest in the western United States; this was opposed by logging companies who claimed it would cause job losses and reduced profits.
+Plans to protect crucial habitat for the spotted owl (Strix occidentalis) of North America required the protection of large areas of old growth forest in the western United States; this was opposed by logging companies who claimed it would cause job losses and reduced profits.